 Where is the closest hospital?

 This is a question that you should always ask a hotel, but the importance is even higher if you’ll be living in an area with dangerous mosquitos.
-Even if you’ve taken all the necessary preventions, it’s still a good idea to know how far the nearest hospital is.
+Even if you’ve taken all the necessary prevention, it’s still a good idea to know how far the nearest hospital is.
 You should also save the hospital’s number in case of emergency.
 Illnesses that are given to people by mosquitos can often take a while to appear, and then seemingly appear out of nowhere, meaning you need to be prepared.
-It’s also always a good idea to have
+It’s also always a good idea to have travel insurance that will cover any medical expenses you may have.